logicuniverse/manifesto/README.md

 Driven by this haunting intuition, I formalized the trademark **逻辑宇宙®** (the native Chinese designation for **LogicUniverse**) in 2021.
 At that time, I possessed no grand unified theory; I merely had the conviction that **Logic** is the irreducible substrate of existence, even if I did not yet know how to navigate its dimensions.

 What followed was a five-year long-march of bold yet patient exploration—discarding dozens of failed abstractions and redundant codebases.
+I chose to sustain this obsession entirely through my own personal resources, far from the mandates of commercial interest or the impatience of external capital.
+I discovered that the path to truth is never a free passage; it requires a literal and metaphorical **admission fee**.
+Many possess the intellect to perceive the symmetry of logic, but few possess the courage to pay its price.
+By funding this universe from my own life, I secured the absolute, sovereign freedom to fail, to retract, and to refine—until the architecture was not just functional, but inevitable.
+Truth is reserved for the brave; it remains invisible to those unwilling to bear the risk of its discovery. **I did not just write this logic; I paid for its right to exist.**

+During those years of solitary exploration, I moved without a map.
+I did not know what the final answer would be, nor when—if ever—it would be reached.
+Yet, I felt a persistent, resonant frequency echoing from the void ahead.
+I never sought to impose control or force a conclusion; instead, I abandoned myself to that steady yet ethereal direction, simply following the inherent pulse of logic as it led the way.
+I never doubted the path—I only labored to remain worthy of its destination.

 It was only recently that the pieces finally converged, and the underlying structure crystallized into a rigid, functional reality. **This Manifesto was only written once the fundamental principles were proven in code and the theory had nowhere left to hide.**

 Yet, the process of documenting this universe has been its final trial; as I translated the rigid geometry of logic into the dust of language, my understanding of its terminology, scope, and potential further crystallized.
-As evidenced by the rapid evolution of this document, I am now back-annotating these refined insights to achieve absolute parity across the LogicIR specification, the engines, and the codebase.
+As evidenced by the rapid evolution of this document, I am now back-annotating these refined insights to achieve parity across the LogicIR specification, the engines, and the codebase.

-This outcome was not driven by my ambition to save the world, but by the inherent necessity of logical completeness.
-I merely followed the deductions and presented the structure as it naturally emerged.
+This outcome was driven by the necessity of logical completeness, not an ambition to save the world.
 For years, I harbored a deep-seated apprehension toward developing in public—fearful that unpolished abstractions or erroneous commits would forever mar the historical record.
 But I have grown brave.
 I now wish for the world to see the jagged, imperfect process of a theory converging toward stability.
 Let the record reflect that **there are no gods in this industry, only the relentless, step-by-step crawl toward truth.**

 In this convergence, I must also acknowledge the **Artificial Intelligences** that served as my tireless interlocutors.
 They did not just help polish the text; they acted as a high-fidelity mirror for my own internal contradictions.
 At times, the AI even "mocked" my lingering attachment to 1D thinking while I was back-annotating the code—forcing me to confront the very "Tape-based" habits I sought to escape.
 This Manifesto is, in every sense, a co-manifestation between human intuition and machine-rationality.

-Yet its true meaning may lie not in a perfect final explanation, but in offering a **new perspective**: a coordinate system from which to re-examine, re-question, and re-understand every concept we have long taken for granted: **computation, logic, spacetime, mathematics, life, and intelligence.**
+Yet its true meaning may lie not in a perfect final explanation, but in offering a **new perspective**: a coordinate system from which to re-examine, re-question, and re-understand every concept we have long taken for granted: **computation, logic, spacetime, mathematics, intelligence and life.**

 Finally, a bit of **bad news**: once the spatial nature of logic is perceived, the world reveals itself as a permanent geometry of existence.